 Against the backdrop of global pandemic – this is being written, also, in the time of COVID-19; the sort of crisis cares little for border, gender, race, income (though certainly these factors play a role in the combatting thereof) just now gaining traction and overshadowing all other discourse – it seems, suddenly, more apt to remember that this world is not nearly so large as we might think.

-We leave in the morning to begin our 24-hour journey by train, then taxi, then flight back to North America and home.
-With the din of the city – the now-familiar conversation of car horns, construction, shouts and low conversation in the background, we finish the last drink of wine from the mini-fridge, pack our bags, and say farewell for now.
+We leave in the morning to begin our 24-hour journey by train, then taxi, then airplane back to North America and home.
+With the din of the city – the now-familiar conversation of car horns, building and road construction, loud shouts and low conversation in the background, we finish the last drink of wine from the mini-fridge in the hotel, pack our bags, and say farewell for now.